 Unless otherwise noted all concerts begin at 8 p.m.
 Admission is $10 for general admission and $5 for students/seniors.

 A NOTE ABOUT PARKING: Canterbury House has a very small parking lot which is reserved for staff and performers.
 Please allow time to locate street parking (which is free after 6pm on nearby streets) or park at the Thayer Street Parking Structure, which is at 300 South Thayer Street, just one block from Canterbury House.

-If you are interested in playing at this historic, exciting and progressive venue, please review our booking policy (in PDF or in MS Word format) and contact our Concert Coordinator.
+If you are interested in playing at this historic, exciting, and progressive venue, please view our booking policy and contact our Concert Coordinator.

 Ashley Daneman.
 Michigan native, currently living in New York singer & songwriter.

 w/ Battleshags.
 Ann Arbor's own Ben Willis (bass) and Jon Taylor (drums)